J.D., Georgia State University College of Law

-Tiffany Roberts is a 2008 graduate, pro bono distinction, of Georgia State University College of Law, where she served as the President of the Black Law Students Association, Urban Fellow for the Center for the Comparative Study of Metropolitan Growth, and Pupil of the Bleckley Inn of Court.
-Tiffany also received the American Law Institute-American Bar Association Scholarship, Gate City Bar Association Hall of Fame Scholarship and Georgia Association of Black Women Attorneys Foundation Scholarship as a law student.
+Tiffany Williams Roberts is a 2008 graduate with pro bono distinction of Georgia State University College of Law, where she served as the president of the Black Law Students Association, an Urban Fellow for the Center for the Comparative Study of Metropolitan Growth, and pupil of the Bleckley Inn of Court.
+Roberts also received the American Law Institute-American Bar Association Scholarship, Gate City Bar Association Hall of Fame Scholarship and Georgia Association of Black Women Attorneys Foundation Scholarship as a law student.

-Tiffany is presently serving as the Deputy Director of the National Institute for Teaching Ethics and Professionalism.
-She also now operates a solo law practice after over two years of practicing felony indigent defense at the Office of the Public Defender, Atlanta Judicial Circuit.
-Tiffany has an interest in clinical legal education and legal ethics and professionalism, particularly as applied in the criminal justice setting.
+Roberts served as the deputy director of the National Institute for Teaching Ethics and Professionalism.
+She also operates a solo law practice after over two years of practicing felony indigent defense at the Office of the Public Defender, Atlanta Judicial Circuit.
+Roberts has an interest in clinical legal education and legal ethics and professionalism, particularly as applied in the criminal justice setting.